-- THEORY components of the subject help the student to get a better insight into various areas of formulation research and development, and stability studies of pharmaceutical dosage forms. - To demonstrate use of physicochemical properties in the formulation development and evaluation of dosage forms. - To understand the stability enhancement techniques in pharmaceutical industry. - To discover the importance of accelerated stability testing in new drug formulation. - To achieve a better insight into various areas of formulation, research and development.
+- Help the student to get a better insight into various areas offormulation research and development, and stability studies of pharmaceutical dosage forms. - To demonstrate use of physicochemical properties in the formulation development and evaluation ofdosage forms. - To understand the stability enhancement techniques in pharmaceutical industry. - To discover the importance of accelerated stability testing in new drug formulation. - To achieve a better insight into various areas of formulation, research and development.